 Education is never going to be free.
 Nor should it be.
 It is about efficiency measured by input and output.
 The current system is so inefficient that it really does not have a high bar to surpass.
 All the obstacles are historical artifacts.

-Given the current reality, it’s hard to predict when the higher education system will collapse to give place to a better system.
+Given the current reality, it’s hard to predict when the higher education system will collapse to make way for a better system.
 The inertia of a large, lifeless corpus can be huge, but it can be much worse when it is motivated by human nature and reinforced by ignorance.

 The self-reinforcing accreditation, assessment, and social acceptance of the current system has a long life ahead.

 But the force of innovation is unstoppable.
-More and more people will start thinking out of the box and soon find a solution already there.
+More and more people will start thinking outside the box and soon find a solution that is already there.
 Some will do it because they are brave, but more will do it because it is necessary.
-And society, in the form of employers and social circles, will also start to understand the true meaning of education and find ways to assess and accept real knowledge and skills more objectively.
-A reality is found even under a bubble like the higher education system.
-And the reality always prevails.
+Society, in the form of employers and social circles, will also start to understand the true meaning of education and find ways to assess and accept real knowledge and skills more objectively.